Tabu: A Story of the South Seas (1931) Director: F.W. Murnau

 Tabu is F.W.
 Murnau’s final film before his tragic death due to a car accident in 1931.
 He died in a hospital a week before the film’s release.
 Murnau is the quintessential example of a cinematic genius and the tragic loss of his life is our loss, as well.
 Tabu is portrayed as a documentary of island natives (the film was shot on location in Bora Bora and Tahiti) but it is largely a fictional story.

 Tabu is a fascinating and beautifully shot film.
-However, the backstory brings this film to life in a certain way – with Murnau’s turbulent relationship with Hollywood and his financier, his infightings with his co-director on the film in Robert Flaherty, and both of them nearing the brink of bankruptcy right up until the film’s release, followed by Murnau’s tragic and untimely death right before its release.
-Tabu is an important film to the history of cinema, especially for those, like myself, who are great fans of F.W.
+However, the backstory brings this film to life in a certain way -Murnau’s turbulent relationship in Hollywood, troubles with his financier, infightings with his co-director on the film Robert Flaherty, and both of them nearing the brink of bankruptcy right up until the film’s release.
+Murnau’s tragic and untimely death right before its release is the shadow looming over this film.
+Nevertheless Tabu is an important film to the history of cinema, especially for those, like myself, who are great fans of F.W.
 Murnau’s brilliant career as a film director.